"The greatness of a nation and its moral progress can be

 In this position, Julie keeps the various trials organized and recruits qualifying participants.
 She ensures that we follow Good Clinical Practice (GCP) guidelines and all the rules established by the FDA and USDA for the health and well being of enrolled our patients.
 Julie is passionate about being a part of trials that advance veterinary medicine and help pets live healthier lives.

-When she isn’t busy keeping us all pointed in the right direction, Julie enjoys spending time with her 3 dogs and her cat, as well as human family members.
+When she isn’t busy keeping us all pointed in the right direction, Julie enjoys spending time with her 3 dogs, as well as human family members.